Peggy Seeger

-Margaret "Peggy" Seeger (born June 17, 1935) is an American folk singer.
-She has lived in Britain for more than 60 years, and was married to the singer and songwriter Ewan MacColl until his death in 1989.
+Margaret "Peggy" Seeger (born June 17, 1935) is an American folk singer and songwriter.
+She has lived in Britain for more than 60 years and was married to the singer-songwriter Ewan MacColl until his death in 1989.
+She is a member of the Seeger family of musicians.

-First American period
+Life and career

+Early years

 Seeger's father was Charles Seeger (1886–1979), a folklorist and musicologist; her mother was Seeger's second wife, Ruth Porter Crawford (1901–1953), a modernist composer who was the first woman to receive a Guggenheim Fellowship.

+The family moved to Washington, D.C. in 1936, after Charles's appointment to the music division of the Resettlement Administration.

 One of her brothers was Mike Seeger, and Pete Seeger was her half-brother.
 Poet Alan Seeger was her uncle.
 One of her first recordings was American Folk Songs for Children (1955).

+First American period
-In the 1950s, left-leaning singers such as Paul Robeson and The Weavers began to find that life became difficult because of the influence of McCarthyism.
-Seeger visited Communist China and as a result had her US passport withdrawn.
-In 1957, the US State Department had opposed Seeger's attending the 6th World Festival of Youth and Students in Moscow (where the CIA had monitored the US delegation), and was vigorously critical about her having gone to China during that trip, against official "advice".

-The authorities had already warned her that her passport would be impounded, effectively barring her from further travel were she to return to the US.
-She therefore decided to tour Europeand later found out that she was on a blacklist sent to European governments.
-Staying in London in 1956, she performed accompanying herself on banjo.
-There she and Ewan MacColl fell in love.
-Previously married to director and actress Joan Littlewood, MacColl left his second wife, Jean Newlove, to become Seeger's lover.
+In the 1950s, left-leaning singers such as Paul Robeson and The Weavers began to suffer professionally because of the influence of McCarthyism and its resulting restrictive influence on performance venues signing leftist artists.
+Seeger visited the People's Republic of China and as a result had her US passport withdrawn.
+In 1957, the US State Department had opposed Seeger's attending the 6th World Festival of Youth and Students in Moscow, where the CIA had monitored the US delegation and was vigorously critical about her having gone to China during that trip against official "advice".
+The authorities had warned her that her passport could be impounded, which would bar her from further travel were she to return to the USA.
+Seeger decided to tour Europe and later found out that she was on a blacklist sent to European governments.